pymo/ppk_bluetooth/README.md

 Some notes about the schematic:

-- cy384 explained the keyboard's pinout in his [project page](https://github.com/cy384/ppk_usb/blob/master/README.md) very well.
+- cy384 explained the keyboard's pinout and protocol in his [project page](http://www.cy384.com/projects/palm-keyboard.html) very well.
+And here is the official [Hardware and Electronics Reference](http://www.splorp.com/pdf/stowawayhwref.pdf) for the keyboard.
 - Red dots are where the wires need to be soldered to the pad.
 - Though wires are soldered to pad A0, this GPIO is not used in the software, it is only soldered there to provide structural support of the wire.
 - A5 is the "GND" of the keyboard, we could have soldered it to the GND of the board, but then the position would be inconvenient.
 Instead we pull down A5 in software to act as GND.